 In addition to helping you create a beautiful web page without having to deal with CSS, a page builder also helps you to cut off much time in creating a web page or a website entirely.
 Most page builders allow you to work with templates whereby you can either import a template, create a template, and export a template.
-Divi Builder itself uses the terms of “layout” instead of “template”.
+Divi Builder itself uses the terms “layout” instead of “template”.

 - Module layout

 - Section layout

 Each layout type can only be imported in a context assigned to it.
 For instance, a module layout can only be imported via the settings panel when you want to add a new module.
 Or a section layout can only be imported via the settings panel when you want to add a new section.
 When you are trying to import a layout outside of its context, you will get the following error message.